PREMISES LIABILITY LAWYER IN MODESTO

 Premises Liability is an area of law that holds property owners responsible for taking reasonable measures that ensure the safety of guests and visitors.
 Whether it be a commercial business or a private homeowner, a property owner owes a duty of care to those who are legally on their premises – and they can be held liable for any acts of negligence of failures to uphold their legal responsibilities when victims suffer preventable harm as a result.

-Trust a law firm that has recovered hundreds of millions of dollars in verdicts and settlements for the injured.
+Trust a law firm that has recovered millions of dollars in verdicts and settlements for the injured.
 Call Habbas & Associates at (888) 387-4053 to request a FREE consultation.

 Types of Premises Liability Cases

 Every accident and injury case is unique, and driven by the individual facts and circumstances involved.
 However, there are a number of common scenarios that can lead to premises liability cases, including:

 - Property owners that fail to address hazards they created

 - Property owners that fail to address potential dangers they knew or should have known about